 A standard part of being an Expert (or being in any customer-facing role) is receiving feedback, even if you have a high customer rating average.
 Our team may reach out from time-to-time with tips on how to improve.
 You shouldn't take this personally, as this feedback is part of our process of improving the platform overall!

 Unsure of Something During a Call?

 Customers may ask you a question about 6ya that you aren't sure about (e.g. what membership plan they're on, what their billing cycle is).
-If you're ever unsure of an answer, the best step is to just let the customer know that you're not sure.
-It's perfectly fine to admit that you don't know, but that you'll be happy to have someone follow up with them (or ask them to contact our customer support team at email@example.com).
+If you're ever unsure of an answer, the best step is to just let the customer know that you have no access at the moment answer the question but will have the customer support team follow up (or ask them to contact our customer support team at firstname.lastname@example.org).
+It's perfectly fine to admit that you don't know an answer.
+Once the call disconnects, you will flag the call in the app and leave a note for the support team to follow up on the customer.

 Mistakes happen when Experts guess the answer to get the customer off the line.
 This is never the route to choose, as our customer service team typically has to scramble to right the situation where wrong information is given.
 After the call ends, feel free to email us at email@example.com letting us know what their question was, and we can always reach back out to the customer.
 This makes things easier for all parties!
 If the customer wants to cancel, you click here and can follow these instructions.

 CONGRATS!
 You made it to the end!